 The Hall retains a chapel with a number of historically-significant stained glass windows.
 Originally installed in Wesley Hall, the windows were designed by Henry Holiday, a renowned Pre-Raphaelite artist who worked with William Morris at Morris & Co. in London, England.

-The exterior façade is constructed with buff and bluish-grey limestone facings, trim and ornamentation, with some ornamental ironwork.
-Bryce Hall’s design is relatively restrained and notably more modern in comparison to the older Wesley Hall.
+The exterior facade is constructed with buff and bluish-grey limestone facings, trim and ornamentation, with some ornamental ironwork.
+Bryce Hall’s design is relatively restrained and notably more modern in comparison with the older Wesley Hall.